Indian Ocean (band)

 Indian Ocean is an Indian rock band formed in New Delhi in 1990, who are widely recognized as the pioneers of the fusion rock genre in India.
 Susmit Sen, Asheem Chakravarty were band founding members until Chakravarty died on 25 December 2009, after which Tuheen Chakravorty and Himanshu Joshi were officially inducted into the band as successors.
 After the departure of Susmit Sen in 2013, Rahul Ram is the only member who appeared on the band's debut album Indian Ocean.
 Sanjeev Sharma has collaborated with them as lyricist on many albums.

-The musical style of the band can be best classified as jazz fusion.
+The musical style of the band can be best classified as indian rock.
 It is an experimental genre, fusing raga (traditional Indian tunes) with rock music, guitars and drums, sometimes using Indian folk songs.
 It has also been described by some music critics as "Indo-rock fusion with jazz-spiced rhythms that integrates shlokas, sufism, environmentalism, mythology and revolution".

 Since 2010, the band has moved against the lines of record labels.
 They released their album 16/330 Khajoor Road online for free.
 The main reason for this move was the frustration over negotiating contracts with record companies and fighting over copyright issues.
 They have turned to concerts and sponsorships for generating revenue rather than playing in the hands of record labels.
 For a brief amount of time they were sponsored by Johnnie Walker.
 They are also a part of the world's first Music Personalisation Initiative named DRP as one of the five Featured Artists.
 In its 2014 listing of "25 Greatest Indian Rock Songs of the last 25 Years", Rolling Stone India featured two songs, "Ma Rewa" and "Kandisa" from the album Kandisa (2000).